articleIcon-icon

 Payroll and benefits laws

-• Tips: If workers receive at least $30 per month in tips, your business is subject to a lower minimum rate of $4.35 per hour.
-You’re required to pay the difference for any work week the sum of each worker’s wages and tips don’t equal the federal rate
+Tips If workers receive at least $30 per month in tips, your business is subject to a lower minimum rate of $4.35 per hour.
+You’re required to pay the difference for any work week if the sum of each worker’s wages and tips does not equal the federal rate.

-• Overtime: Iowa defaults to federal laws where overtime is concerned.
-You must pay workers 1.5 times their normal rate for any hours worked over 40 in a standard week
+Overtime Iowa defaults to federal laws regarding overtime.
+You must pay workers at least 1.5 times their normal rate for any hours worked over 40 in a standard week.

-• Pay transparency: Iowa hasn’t introduced any laws requiring you to include salary ranges in job adverts but many employers chose to disclose this anyway
+Pay transparency Iowa hasn’t introduced any laws requiring you to include salary ranges in job adverts, but many employers choose to disclose this anyway.

 Labor laws

-• Meal and rest breaks: Employers don’t generally have to provide regular breaks unless their workers are under the age of 16.
-However, some industries and unions may have specific agreements concerning breaks in place
+Meal and rest breaks Employers generally do not have to provide regular breaks unless their workers are under the age of 16.
+However, some industries and unions may have specific agreements concerning breaks in place.

 Employment laws